Arqam-Siddiqi/File-Retrieval-Engine/README.md

 # File Retrieval Engine

 A powerful multimodal document search engine that allows you to find files using both text and image-based queries, packaged as a desktop application.
+Text and images are extracted and used to generate embeddings using CLIP.
+These embeddings are then stored in FAISS for document querying based on similarity scores.

 <br/>
 <p align="center">